-If you missed the moving news and am wondering what I’m talking about, catch up on that here.
-(And If you saw my Instagram story last week, you know that aqua vase is from the Dollar Spot at Target.
+(Side note: If you saw my Instagram story last week, you know that aqua vase is from the Dollar Spot at Target.
 Run there now and grab one or ten, I’ll wait!)

-Well good news, friends.
+Good news, friends.
 Minted has a few great promotions going on right now (through April 3, 2017) in honor of their anniversary event, and you know I can’t resist a good deal.
 Especially when you can shop independent artists’ work online while sitting at home in yoga pants.
 You can get 15% off their entire site (use code NINE) or free shipping on non-custom art (use code SHIPFREE)!

 There are other deals, too, on stationary and party supplies, so be sure to check those out if you’re planning any wedding or baby showers.
 Tis the season.

 When I showed them to Kalen, he liked them but commented he didn’t know we were a boat family.
-I would love a boat, but he’s not interested so I’m thinking this picture is the closet I’m getting to one. 🙂
+I would love a boat, but he’s not interested so I’m thinking this picture is the closest I’m getting to one. 🙂